MohamedShiha/EZConstraints/README.md

 - [X] Allows a view to obtain another view layout attributes like size, center, anchors.
 - [X] Assigns a layout constraint for a group of views with one call.
 - [X] No need to set 'translatesAutoresizingMaskIntoConstraints'.
-- [X] Better debugging experience with a meaningful indentifiers.
+- [X] Better debugging experience with a meaningful identifiers.

 ## Requirements
 - iOS 10.0+